Bentley celebrates its Centenary with a thrilling jewel

 The final designs are then given to expert Master Goldsmiths at Heinz Mayer in Idar-Oberstein, Germany, for a feasibility study.
 The first prototypes are crafted, checked and compared to the original design files.
 Through this painstaking method, the collaborative arts of graphic computer design and craftsmanship develop and fuse into one.

 This cradle is later put to use as the holder of the prestigious pear-shaped yellow diamond of 20.08 carats.
 A hidden treasure is added.
 An inside plank of yellow gold follows the curve of the platinum and is welded and soldered to it, eventually becoming one fluid shape.
-This cocoon will hold 30 full-cut round natural diamonds to surround the precious pear in the centre.
+This cocoon will hold 30 full-cut round natural diamonds to surround the precious pearl in the centre.

-Yards of Italian platinum chain are then brought into the workshops where specially trained chain-goldsmith experts cut the chain into more than two dozen segments, before soldering them back together with 18 karat gold mountings.
+Yards of Italian platinum chain is then brought into the workshops where specially trained chain-goldsmith experts cut the chain into more than two dozen segments, before soldering them back together with 18 karat gold mountings.
 The exquisitely crafted chain holding 20 white round natural brilliant cut diamonds.

 Together with a platinum clasp and two Bentley wing badges, holding the inscriptions of diamond weights and clarity, as well as the serial number, the chain is finally assembled.
 An equally well-crafted extender is added so that this masterpiece can both be worn at two lengths of 42 cm and 45 cm.

-In the scientific wording of the laboratory report of the prestigious Gemological Institute of America, Bentley's Centenary jewel is: Natural fancy intense yellow even body Colour; Cut grade: Very Good; Purity or inclusion: VS2; Fluorescence: none; Total weight 20.08 carats.
+In the scientific wording of the laboratory report of the prestigious Gemological Institute of America, Bentley's Centenary jewel is Natural fancy intense yellow even body Colour; Cut grade: Very Good; Purity or inclusion: VS2; Fluorescence: none; Total weight 20.08 carats.
 The remarkable yellow colour of the diamond is the result of nitrogen in its composition - the nitrogen molecules absorb blue light which differentiates the radiant yellow diamond from their colourless counterpart.

 Polishing and setting the stone